 God is love.
 That explains why we have free will.

-GOD LOVES US AND WANTS A RELATIONSHIP WITH US
+GOD LOVES us AND WANTS A RELATIONSHIP WITH us

 God is love graphicThe Bible says that God has a deep and tender feeling of affection and attachment for each of us, and he has an enduring concern for our individual well-being.